kubacow/airbase-project/README.md

-# airbase-project
-Mini projects and main project for my third year subject called Design and Analysis of Information Systems
+# Design and Analysis of Information Systems Projects
 ## MP 1
 MP_1 is the first mini-project from the course.
 It's purpose is to create a basic class structure which demonstrates the appropriate implementation of different types of attributes, as well as implementation of class extent and persistance.